Course Permit Request Form

 If you would like to request permission to enroll in a restricted criminology course offered through USF Tampa Campus, please use this Course Permit Request form.
-Before submitting your request, please be aware of the following course requirements.
+Before submitting your request, please be aware of the following:

 CCJ 4940 Internship has a separate permit request process.
 Please follow the steps listed in the Internship module of the CCJ Majors canvas course.
 This course is for USF Tampa CCJ majors only.

-CCJ 4900 Directed Readings and CCJ 4910 Directed Research requires successful completion of a minimum 4 CCJ courses including CCJ 3024, CCJ 3117.
-Students who meet the above requirements must also make arrangements and be approved by the faculty member before requesting the permit.
+For CCJ 4900 Directed Readings and CCJ 4910 Directed Research, students must make arrangements and be approved by the faculty member before requesting the permit.
 Provide instructor information in the “Reason for requesting permit” section of the Permit Request Form.

-- If you are not in your very last semester you may be asked to wait a few weeks before permit is granted in an effort to give graduating seniors the opportunity to register.
+If you are not in your very last semester you may be asked to wait until drop/add week before a permit is granted in an effort to give graduating seniors the opportunity to register.